mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kipnu felt a sense of longing for Liffa and Melna, and he wondered when he would see them again.

-"Do you care about your junds, Kipnu?" thi asked.
+"Do you care about your bunds, Kipnu?" thi asked.

 He hesitated, now aware of the pendant around his neck.